Aitia-IIOT/aims-demo-ml-provider/README.md

 - define location list
 - define your input folder
 - define your working folder
-- define the processing tool path
+- define the processing tool path (use the path of the imageProc.bat or imageProc.sh from the detector software's folder)

 **Certificates**